 A passenger in the car shot the video as Nicklaus drove down Magnolia Lane toward the clubhouse.
 To get there, he had to pass through three security checkpoints.
 Nicklaus won 18 major championships during his career, including six at the Masters.
 He is, in the opinion of many, the greatest player ever.
 Needless to say, he’s a welcomed guest at Augusta National, and you might think he’d get – and expect – a somewhat royal welcome.
 Not quite.

 He was recognized immediately at the first checkpoint, but not so quickly at the second two.
 When he was recognized, of course, each guard waved him through with great respect.
 And at the third checkpoint, the guard apologized for not recognizing him more quickly.
 Here was the response from Nicklaus: “No problem.
 You don’t have to apologize.
 You’re doing your job.”

 Here are four things I saw in Nicklaus in that video that reflect humility:

 1. Humble leaders roll with a quiet confidence.

 2. Humble leaders are cordial to people they encounter.

 3. Humble leaders don’t make assumptions about how others see them.

 4. Humble leaders respect the work others are paid to do.

 Everyone who succeeds faces the temptation of pride and ego, but humility is the key to building and sustaining respect and trust.
-And if you forget, you’re likely to shank your next shot deep into the woods.Tags: golf, humility, Jack Nicklaus, leadership, Masters golf tournament, sports
+And if you forget, you’re likely to shank your next shot deep into the woods.Tags: golf, hall of fame, humility, Jack Nicklaus, leadership, Masters golf tournament, sports